Visiblink/CanadianRetailers/README.md

-# CanadianRetailers
+# Canadian Retailers
-A list of Canadian-owned retailers
+A list of Canadian-based retailers
+Submit additions and corrections as pull requests

 ## Groceries
 Bulk Barn